jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     | Node of string * list<Attribute> * list<XML>
 {% endhighlight %}

-An `Attribute` is key-value pair and an `XML` node is either some text or a node with attributes and a list of children.
+An `Attribute` is key-value pair and an `XML` node is either some text or an element with attributes and a list of children.

-Given a value of this type, we wish to rendere it as a nested set of blocks with proper indentation levels.
+Given a value of this type, how can we render it as a nested set of blocks with proper indentation levels?

+## Deriving the API
-It's clear that we need some kind of abstraction so let's start by giving it a name, I call it `Printer`.
+In order to design a generalized API we need some kind of abstraction so let's start by giving it a name; I call it `Printer`.
 At the bare minimum we also need a function for evaluating a printer by turning it into a string:

 {% highlight fsharp %}
 /// Executes a printer, producing a string value.